tanhuynh226/tanhuynh226/README.md

 I am a first-generation immigrant student currently attending UC Irvine, pursuing a degree in Computer Engineering.

-On my GitHub, you can find my school and personal pojects.
+On my GitHub, you can find my school and personal projects.

 You can connect with me at
 https://www.linkedin.com/in/tan-huynh-736a1216a/